Lodges and Glamping

 Where’s Mount St. Helens National Volcanic Monument

 The Johnston Ridge Observatory is the Mount St. Helens visitor center closest to the crater.
-It is located 52 miles east of Castle Rock, Washington, along State Route 504 (Spirit Lake Highway).
-Closed in Summer 2023 for land slide.
+It is 52 miles east of Castle Rock, Washington, along State Route 504 (Spirit Lake Highway).
+Closed in Summer 2023 due to a. landslide.

-Mount St. Helens National Volcanic Monument is open 7 days a week from mid-May until the end of October, from 10 a.m. until 6 p.m.
-Use an America the Beautiful annual pass ($80) or purchase an adult admission for $8 per person, kids 15 and under enter for free.
+Mount St. Helens National Volcanic Monument is open seven days a week from mid-May until the end of October, from 10 a.m. until 6 p.m.
+You can use an America the Beautiful annual pass ($80) or purchase an adult admission for $8 per person.
+Kids 15 and under enter for free.

-Columbia River Gorge National Scenic Area offers a scenic drive, just 165 miles away.
-Astoria and the Lewis and Clark National and State Historical Parks offers more national park fun, 120 miles west.
+Columbia River Gorge National Scenic Area is just 165 miles away and offers a scenic drive.
+Astoria and the Lewis and Clark National and State Historical Parks are 120 miles west and offer more national park fun.

 Top Places to Explore in the Columbia River Gorge National Scenic Area